tssa017/move_and_groove/README.md

 ## Configuration

-Ensure you have the following environment variables set:
+Ensure you have the following environment variables set in a `config/.env` file:

 -   `DB_NAME`
 -   `DB_USER`